hashicorp/vscode-terraform/README.md

 ## Features

-This extension provides Terraform, Terraform Stacks and Terraform Search language features.
-For most features Terraform Stacks and Terraform Search support is implied, specific functionality is called out where approprite.
+This extension provides Terraform, Terraform Stacks, Terraform Search and Terraform Policy language features.
+For most features Terraform Stacks, Terraform Search and Terraform Policy support is implied, specific functionality is called out where approprite.

 - [IntelliSense](#intellisense-and-autocomplete) Edit your code with auto-completion of providers, resource names, data sources, attributes, components and more
 - [Syntax validation](#syntax-validation) Provides inline diagnostics for invalid configurations as you type
-- [Syntax highlighting](#syntax-highlighting) Highlighting syntax for Terraform 0.12 to 1.X, Terraform Stacks and Terraform Search
+- [Syntax highlighting](#syntax-highlighting) Highlighting syntax for Terraform 0.12 to 1.X, Terraform Stacks, Terraform Search and Terraform Policy
 - [Code Navigation](#code-navigation) Navigate through your codebase with Go to Definition and Symbol support
 - [Code Formatting](#code-formatting) Format your code with `terraform fmt` automatically
 - [Code Snippets](#code-snippets) Shortcuts for common snippets like `for_each` and `variable`